A History of the Azores

 by elephant.
 Not one jungle animal was drowned, their

-Only sea gypsies ran from the long, low tide in time.
+Only sea folk ran from the long, low tide in time:

-I see on the news that a woman, Malawati Daud, was
+I see on news that a woman, Malawati Daud, was

-found a hundred miles from shore, eating the fruit
+found a hundred miles offshore, eating the fruit

-of the sago palm, blessing angels of the apocalypse
+of the sago palm, blessing angels of an apocalypse

-who come down for one last kiss.
+who came down for one last kiss.
 Doctors say she’s

-pregnant, her flood child a Feejee mermaid, while
+pregnant, her flood child a spiny mermaid, while

-I measure phthalo of green above a fractured earth
+I measure phthalo green above a fractured earth,

-and frame how people cope with thoughts to help.
+just as I frame how people cope with how to help.

 But I’ll come back to that.
-I have to introduce my poem,
+I must open my poem,

 a set of fugues, not of voices but of places, a catalog

-to undermine the best intelligent design, with its nine
+to undo the best of intelligent design, with the nine

-Diderot’s Encyclopedia, houses as urns for saying things,
+Diderot’s Encyclopedia, huts as urns for saying things,

-tongues all twisted into coils of DNA, its fading sense
+tongues all twisted into coils of DNA, a fading sense

-of history, its swells to masculinity, ecstasy of El Greco’s
+of history, swells of masculinity, ecstasy of El Greco’s

-figures’ fingers bursting into flame, its elegies to life,
+figures’ fingers bursting into flame, the elegies to life

 factories and factory ships gone dizzying or obsolete,

-my questioning for now to what I want to know about
+of my questioning to what I want to know about a

-since I was twenty, who’s the measure of uncertainty
+since I was twenty, who’s a measure of uncertainty

 we seek in Kierkegaard, or the split-second image

-of the Yeti in a Modoc valley.
+of a Yeti in a Modoc valley.
 Another age will pass,

 a whelk shell shed, and a boy, like me, my nephew,

-or maybe your own kin, will become a fish again,
+or maybe your own son, will become a fish again,

 a coelacanth, a thing of fire, descending to the sea,